Alfanous-team/alfanous/FAQ.rst

 - Packaging the project for different systems: Windows, Linux distributions, MacOs.
 - Donating/Supporting to the project: *we're stuck here, looking for possible ways for donations since Algeria is  very restricting foreign transactions.
 Any help is appreciated*

+For more discussion, you can contact us via the mailing list : `alfanous@googlegroups.com <http://groups.google.com/group/alfanous/>`_

 --------------------